ad1xmohd/XcelSync/README.md

 - 🔹 Supports MySQL, PostgreSQL, and SQLite
 - 🔹 Handles UTF-8 and fallback encodings automatically
 - 🔹 Clean and readable CLI logs
+- 🔹 Automaic Sheet Detections and Sheets Are Inserted As Table In Database

 ---